karikera/ftp-kr/README.md

 ## Available functions & commands
 * Real-Time FTP/SFTP synchronization(You can off it!)
-* This extension check modification with file size
-* `ftp-kr: Init` - Create ftp-kr.json.
+* `ftp-kr: Init` - Starts up extension and generates `ftp-kr.json`.
-* `ftp-kr: Upload All` - Upload all without same size file
+* `ftp-kr: Upload All` - Upload all without same size files
-* `ftp-kr: Download All` - Download all without exists file
+* `ftp-kr: Download All` - Download all without existed files
 * `ftp-kr: Upload This` - Upload this file.
 * `ftp-kr: Download This` - Download this file.
+* `ftp-kr: Delete This` - Delete file in remote server.

+## Advanced commands
+* `ftp-kr: Diff This` - Diff this file.
-* `ftp-kr: Refresh All` - Rescan remote files.
+* `ftp-kr: Refresh` - Rescan remote files.
 * `ftp-kr: Clean All` - Cleaning remote files that not in workspace.
-* `ftp-kr: Refresh All` - Cleaning remote file list cache.
-* `ftp-kr: List` - Browse remote directory.
-* `ftp-kr: Run task.json` - Run batch task.
-It is auto generated and run in `* All` commands.
+* `ftp-kr: Run task.json` - Run a batch task.
+It is auto generated and run by `* All` commands.
 You can use it with same syntax
+* `ftp-kr: Reconnect` - Reconnect the server.
+* `ftp-kr: Cancel` - Cancel current tasks
+* `ftp-kr: Target` - Swaps the main server.
+For using with alternate servers
+* `ftp-kr: List` - Browse remote directories.
+* `ftp-kr: View` - View a remote file. used internally

 ## And...

+Bug Report & Feature Request: https://github.com/karikera/ftp-kr/issues
 Wiki: https://github.com/karikera/ftp-kr/wiki
 I'm not good at english, Sorry for my bad english ㅠㅠ